 - Start harvesting runner beans, parsnip thinnings and courgettes and cucumbers as they mature.

 - Harvest garlic, onions and shallots once the stems start to go yellow.
 Let bulbs dry in the sun – or in a shed or greenhouse – before storing.

 - Keep spring flowering shrubs such as camelia well-watered through August to ensure good flowering next year.

 - Cut & shake ripe seedheads of annuals over open patches for flowers next year – such as California poppy and calendula.

 - Collect seeds from perennials and hardy annuals as they ripen.
 Store in paper envelopes in a cool dry place until next spring.

 - Trim lavender after flowering, leaving 1 inch (2.5 cm) of this year’s growth.

-- Lightly trim hebe low growing shrubs.
+- Lightly trim hebe and other low growing shrubs.